WARHAWKS VOTE

 Voting FAQs

 If you are a registered voter of Wisconsin, Illinois, Iowa, or Minnesota, you are automatically eligible for an absentee ballot.
-To see if you qualify for an absentee ballot from a state other than Wisconsin, Illinois, Iowa, or Minnesota that list can be found here.
+Check to see if you qualify for an absentee ballot from a state other than Wisconsin, Illinois, Iowa, or Minnesota »

-To request an absentee ballot in Wisconsin, follow the directions to complete an absentee ballot request.
+To request an absentee ballot in Whitewater, Wisconsin and other locations in Wisconsin, follow the directions to complete an absentee ballot request.

 To request an absentee ballot from Illinois, follow the directions to complete an absentee ballot request.